 Care for the Elderly

-– Some parties are calling for increased space in publicly-funded facilities for the elderly and long-term care patients.
+- Some parties are calling for increased space in publicly-funded facilities for the elderly and long-term care patients.
 Should any other solutions, such as nurturing a culture of life-long intergenerational family cohesiveness and support, including home caregivers, be considered also, in addition or as alternatives to long-term residential care?
+If so, what can be done to promote or encourage such solutions.

 - Who should be responsible for long-term support for the elderly?
 Themselves?
 Their families?
 The federal or provincial governments?
 Charitable institutions?
 Some combination of these?
 To what extent?